JoeyStanley/real/_posts/2016-11-11-branding-yourself.md

 <img src="/images/screenshots/natalie_schilling.png" alt="Natalie Schilling screenshot" style="width: 30em;"/>

 It does take a bit of work to get a full profile going, because Google's data can be a bit messy, so you'll have to add stuff in by hand.
-But I think the payoff is worth it.
+But I think the payoff is worth the effot.

 There are a handful of other websites out there that can help you build an online presence.
 [Impact Story](https://www.impactstory.org) is one that can keep track of how much of an impact you have on people by keeping track of when people cite, mention, read you and your work.
 For $10 a month, it might not be worth it for a grad student, but for a professor applying for tenure this might be worth it.